MurrellGroup/GGUF.jl/README.md

 GGUF.jl is a Julia implementation of the [GGUF specification](https://github.com/ggml-org/ggml/blob/323951f1bdcdfbd5b5ff3a9a7c3770e63b1a560e/docs/gguf.md), a file format for quick loading and saving of deep learning models.
 Unlike tensor-only file formats like [safetensors](https://huggingface.co/docs/safetensors) (see also [SafeTensors.jl](https://github.com/FluxML/SafeTensors.jl)), GGUF encodes both the tensors and a standardized set of metadata.

-> [!WARNING]
-> GGUF.jl does not yet support quantized tensors.
-Attempting to load a quantized tensor will result in an error.

 ## Usage

 ```julia